 x = Input.GetAxis("Horizontal");

-// Move left or right, keep falling speed
+// Store movement vector, keep falling speed physics-driven

 move = new Vector2(x * speed, rb.linearVelocity.y);